vega/vega-lite/site/docs/mark/errorband.md

 Vega-Lite supports both 1D and 2D error bands:

 {:#1d}
-A __1D error band__ shows the error range of a continuous field; it can be used with a scatter plot to show the error range of the whole plot.
+A __1D error band__ shows the error range of a continuous field; it can be used to show the global error range of the whole plot.
 <div class="vl-example" data-name="layer_scatter_errorband_1d_stdev"></div>

 {:#2d}